daiquocnguyen/Walk-Transformer/README.md

 ### Requirements
 - Python 3
-- Tensorflow 1.6
+- Pytorch 1.5 or
-- Tensor2tensor 1.9
+- Tensorflow 1.6 and Tensor2Tensor 1.9
 - scikit-learn

 ### Training